 Address: Lullymore East, Lullymore, Co.
 Kildare, R51 E036

 If you are based in or near Kildare and have been wondering “are there family Halloween events near me?”, then check out Lullymore Heritage and Discovery Park.
-Their annual Halloween Happenings event takes place over nine days leading up to the main day itself.
+Their annual Halloween Happenings event takes place over ten days leading up to the main day itself and just beyond.

 Visitors can expect a terror train ride (not suitable for younger children), a spooky treasure hunt, and more freaky fun throughout the park.
 Facilities at the park include parking, toilets, and a café/picnic area.

 Visitor facilities include parking, toilets, picnic tables, and a café.
-More information can be found on the website, and you can click here to book your tickets.
+This season’s event has been announced and tickets are on sale via the website.
 Pre-booking is essential to avoid disappointment.

-This adults-only, award-winning Halloween event is back in 2021.
+This award-winning Halloween event is back in 2022 at a new venue.
 This immersive walk-through horror maze is not for the feint hearted.
 Expect to be pushed out of your comfort zone as you tetter on the edge between excitement and fear.
+Note that is event is recommended for those over the age of 13.

 Clissmann Horse Caravans & Glamping, Wicklow